-Stan Gregory, Esq. is a workers’ compensation attorney that has helped workers in Pennsauken for more than 20 years.
+Stan Gregory, Esq. is a workers’ compensation lawyer in Pennsauken who has helped injured workers in NJ for more than 20 years.
 With his expertise, he can help you through the process of filing a workers’ compensation claim and addressing any issues that may arise along the way.

-Contact The Law Office of Stan Gregory today to speak with a workers’ comp lawyer about your claim.
+Contact The Law Office of Stan Gregory today to speak with a Pennsauken workers’ comp attorney about your claim.

 How an Experienced Workers’ Compensation Lawyer Can Help Your Case

 On the surface, filing a workers’ compensation claim in NJ may seem easy and straightforward.
 In reality, however, the process can be intimidating for those who do not have legal experience.
 Although employees are not required to seek legal advice when filing their claim, hiring a workers’ compensation lawyer is highly recommended.
 By working with a workers’ comp lawyer you can gain a better understanding of your rights.
-A workers’ compensation lawyer may also help deal with any denials, delays, or underpayments that may occur.
+A workers’ comp attorney in Pennsauken may also help deal with any denials, delays, or underpayments that may occur.

 Call Stan Gregory today to get more information on filing your workers’ compensation claim.

 The 4 Types of Workers’ Compensation Benefits in NJ

 The state of New Jersey offers different types of workers’ compensation benefits depending on the specifics of your situation.
 Below are the four categories:

 If your work-related injury or illness has resulted in you needing medical attention, you may be able to receive the medical workers’ compensation benefit.
 This workers’ compensation benefit makes it possible for employees to receive necessary and reasonable treatment, hospitalization, and prescriptions.
 Employees should keep in mind that their employer has the right to select the employee’s treating physician.